 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Senegal?
+What Is the Climate Like in Senegal?

-How Safe is Senegal?
+How Safe Is Senegal?

 Senegal is a relatively safe country to visit.
 It has not experienced any recent terrorist attacks; but, terrorist groups are present in West Africa and have targeted westerners.
 All travellers should maintain situational awareness when travelling.

 Street crime is very common in Senegal, particularly in urban areas.
-Canadians have been robbed at knife-point, particularly in the Corniche d’Ouest area.
+Canadian citizens have been robbed at knife-point, particularly in the Corniche d’Ouest area.
 Take precautions when visiting, such as not walking alone after dark and avoiding carrying valuables in public.
 Additionally, be wary of scam artists who may request funds from you.

 What Should I Take to Senegal?

-- Bug Spray – The climate in Senegal is hot and humid, meaning there are plenty of bugs, including mosquitoes.
+- Bug spray – The climate in Senegal is hot and humid, meaning there are plenty of bugs, including mosquitoes.

 Canadian Embassy to Senegal